VOL. IV - APPENDIX D

 - Frederick Roberts.
 Born 1869 in Silver Hill, St Leonards, Hastings

 - William Roberts.
-Born 9 April 1874 in Warbleon
+Born 9 April 1874 in Warbleton

 - Alice Roberts.
 Born 10 May 1877 in Silver Hill, St Leonards, Hastings

 In 1891 James was listed at Luffs Farm, Westfield, all four children are listed, along with Frederick's wife, but no reference to Mary Ann.

 In 1901 James and Mary Ann were living at The Thorne, Ninfield and James was now a farmer, a bit of a change from carpentry!!
 Their son James, aged 36 and daughter Alice, aged 23 remained living with them.
 Son William and his family appear to be living next door at Thorne Cottage.

 Mary Ann Roberts died in 1904.

-James remarried on 28 February 1906 (Reg Gen March 1906 Hailsham 2b 164).
+James Roberts remarried on 28 February 1906 (Reg Gen March 1906 Hailsham 2b 164).
 His second wife was Nellie Eliza Woodley.
 Nellie had been born Nellie Eliza Shuff in 1867 in Windsor.
-She had been married previously.
-In 1911 James and Nellie were living at Thorne Farm, Ninfield with Nellie's seven year old daughter from her previous marriage, Irene Woodley.
-James was still a farmer!
-James and Mary Ann's son James, a 46 year old photographer working on his own account was still at home.
+She had been married previously (to William Woodley).
+In 1911 James and Nellie were living at Thorne Farm, Ninfield with Nellie's seven year old daughter from her previous marriage, Irene Violet Doris Woodley (baptised 20 September 1903 in Addlestone, Surrey).
+James, aged 71, was still a farmer!
+Nellie was 44 years old and younger than all James and Mary Ann's children including son James, a 46 year old photographer working on his own account who was still at home.

 James and Mary Ann's son James Roberts was living with his parents, and more latterly his father and stepmother at Thorne Farm, Ninfield until at least 1911, when aged 46 he was a photographer working on his own account.
 In 1921 James Roberts, aged 56, born Warbleton, a retired picture frame maker working on his own account was boarding with Miss Orpah Rich, aged 51 at Lunsford Cross, Ninfield.